-If the permittee demonstrated the five conditions to the satisfaction of the department, the proposed Rule further identifies three conditions that the department would have to address: 1) the department must summarize the basis for the determination that there is no reasonable potential for the discharge of an identified intake water pollutant to cause or contribute to an excursion above a narrative or numeric water quality criterion within a State WQS in the permit fact sheet or statement of basis, including an evaluation of the permittee's demonstration of the five specified conditions described above; 2) the permit must require all monitoring of the influent, effluent and ambient water necessary to determine that the conditions of the Background Concentration Rule are maintained during the permit term; and 3) the permit must contain a reopener clause authorizing the department to modify or revoke and reissue the permit if new information indicates that changes in any of the conditions of the Rule have occurred.
+If the permittee demonstrated the five conditions to the satisfaction of the Department, the proposed Rule further identifies three conditions that the Department would have to address:

+(1) the Department must summarize the basis for the determination that there is no reasonable potential for the discharge of an identified intake water pollutant to cause or contribute to an excursion above a narrative or numeric water quality criterion within a State WQS in the permit fact sheet or statement of basis, including an evaluation of the permittee's demonstration of the five specified conditions described above;

+(2) the permit must require all monitoring of the influent, effluent and ambient water necessary to determine that the conditions of the Background Concentration Rule are maintained during the permit term; and

+(3) the permit must contain a reopener clause authorizing the Department to modify or revoke and reissue the permit if new information indicates that changes in any of the conditions of the Rule have occurred.

-The Intake Credit Rule provides for a direct adjustment to WQBELs when the discharge contains intake pollutants from the same body of water as the discharge, and the other requirements for the Background Concentration Rule (as listed above) are met.
-The only difference between the Intake Credit Rule and the Background Concentration Rule is that, under the Intake Credit Rule, a discharger may add mass of the identified pollutant of concern to its waste stream as long as its discharge contains no more mass of the pollutant than was contained in the intake water.
-In a sense, the permittee must demonstrate what may be viewed as the functional equivalent of the Background Concentration Rule, or simple pass through situation because this procedure establishes WQBELs at a level which ensures the discharge has no greater impact on the receiving water than if the discharger had not removed and returned the intake pollutants to the same body of water.
+Where the Intake RP Rule addresses the intake pollutants during the reasonable potential analysis, the Intake WQBEL Rule provides for a direct adjustment to the calculation of the WQBELs to account for intake pollutants from the same body of water as the discharge.
+The primary difference between the Intake WQBEL Rule and the Intake RP Rule is that, under the Intake WQBEL Rule, a discharger may add mass of the identified pollutant of concern to its waste stream as long as its discharge contains no more mass of the pollutant than was contained in the intake water.
+The functional result would be the establishment of a WQBEL at a level which ensures the discharge has no greater impact on the receiving water than if the discharger had not removed and returned the intake pollutants to the same body of water.

 Proposed Rule Language: Policy Statement

-For facilities covered under individual permits, the Background Concentration Rule allows the department to determine that a water quality based effluent limitation is not needed for a particular pollutant when a discharger returns unaltered intake pollutants to the same body of water, and the discharge does not cause adverse water quality effects that would not otherwise have occurred if the pollutants were left in-stream.
+For facilities covered under individual permits, the Consideration of Intake Pollutants in Determining Reasonable Potential Rule (Intake RP Rule) allows the Department to determine that a water quality based effluent limitation (WQBEL) is not needed for a particular pollutant when a discharger returns unaltered intake pollutants to the same body of water, and the discharge does not cause adverse water quality effects that would not otherwise have occurred if the pollutants were left in-stream.

-The Intake Credit Rule is intended for facilities covered under individual permits, where the department has determined that a water quality based effluent limitation is needed.
-The Intake Credit Rule allows for a direct adjustment to the water quality-based effluent limit when the discharge contains intake pollutants from the same body of water as the discharge and the specific requirements established in section III.
-A. are demonstrated.
+The Consideration of Intake Pollutants in Establishing Water Quality Based Effluent Limit Rule (Intake WQBEL Rule) is intended for facilities covered under individual permits, where the Department has determined that a water quality based effluent limitation is needed.
+The Intake WQBEL Rule allows for a direct adjustment to the water quality-based effluent limit when the discharge contains intake pollutants from the same body of water as the discharge and the specific requirements established in Section III(A) are demonstrated.

-Proposed Rule Language:
+Proposed Rule Language: Text

 I. General

-The following provisions apply to the Background Concentration Rule and the Intake Credit Rule.
+The following provisions apply to the Consideration of Intake Pollutants in Determining Reasonable Potential Rule and the Consideration of Intake Pollutants in Establishing Water Quality Based Effluent Limits Rule.

 (1) An “intake pollutant” is the amount of a pollutant that is present in public waters (including groundwater as provided in (4), below) at the time it is withdrawn from such waters by the discharger or other facility supplying the discharger with intake water.

-(2) An intake pollutant is considered to be from the “same body of water” as the discharge if the department finds that the intake pollutant would have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee.
+(2) An intake pollutant is considered to be from the “same body of water” as the discharge if the Department finds that the intake pollutant would have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee.
 This finding may be deemed established if: